strevol-mpi-mis/python-lib/README.md

 # python-lib
-Python Library for RNA Evolution
+Python Library for RNA design

 The objective of the rna-evol project is to propose a python tool for rna design by evolving a population of rna.